weigertlab/spotiflow/README.md

 ### Napari plugin
 Our napari plugin allows detecting spots in 2D and 3D directly with an easy-to-use UI.
 See [napari-spotiflow](https://github.com/weigertlab/napari-spotiflow) for more information.

+### QuPath extension
+[Rémy Dornier](https://github.com/rdornier) and colleagues at the [BIOP](https://github.com/BIOP) built an extension to run Spotiflow (prediction only) in QuPath.
+Please [check their repository](https://github.com/BIOP/qupath-extension-spotiflow) for documentation and installation instructions.

 ### Available pre-trained models
 We provide several pre-trained models that may be used out-of-the-box.
 The available models are: `general`, `hybiss`, `synth_complex`, `synth_3d` and `smfish_3d`.
 For more information on these pre-trained models, please refer to the article and the [documentation](https://weigertlab.github.io/spotiflow/pretrained.html).